© 2026 SimplyTrust Software Inc.

 When a 1Password account holder dies, their accounts may be transferred to a designated person at AgileBits Inc.'s sole discretion.
 A transfer is not guaranteed, and satisfactory documentation is required before processing any request.

 1Password has no formal bereavement or estate process.
 There is no dedicated form, support path, or policy page for deceased account holders.
 Due to 1Password's zero-knowledge architecture, even 1Password itself cannot access or decrypt vault contents.
 If the account password and Secret Key are both lost, vault data is permanently and irrecoverably inaccessible.
 The Emergency Kit (a PDF containing the Secret Key with space to write the account password) is the primary mechanism for estate access.
-The Terms of Service prohibit account transfer with no exception for death or estate administration.
+The Terms of Service prohibit account assignment or transfer without prior consent, with no exception for death or estate administration.

 7 steps for managing your 1Password accounts during your lifetime: